speakeasy-api/sdk-generation-action/README.md

 C# publishing is supported by Nuget, an can be configured by following these instructions:

 - You will need a Nuget API key to publish to nuget.
   - Populate the `secrets` section of the workflow with `nuget_api_key: ${{ secrets.NUGET_API_KEY }}` (note: this assumes that the api key is set as a github action secret named `NUGET_API_KEY`).
   - A Nuget API key can be obtained by creating an account at [nuget.org](https://www.nuget.org).
     - When creating your Nuget API key, ensure that the `Package Owner` field is set to the user or organization that you would like to "own" your SDK artifact.
     - Ensure that the API key has the relevant `Push` scoped (if the package already exists, the api key may not need `Push new packages and package versions` permissions).
     - Ensure that the `Glob Pattern` and `Available Packages` fields are populated in a way that will permit publishing of your SDK (the `packageName` specified in `gen.yaml` is used).
 - Add `publish_csharp: true` to the `with` section of both the `generation.yaml` and `publish.yaml` (if using in `pr` mode).

+#### Swift

+Distribution of Swift SDKs is supported using the [Swift Package Manager](https://www.swift.org/package-manager/), which uses remote URLs and git tags to manage dependencies and versioning.

+As such publishing a Swift package through the action creates a new git tag (and corresponding GitHub release) which allows the SDK to be easily imported into Swift projects by the GitHub repository's URL and corresponding version.

+**Note:** Because of the requirement on git tags and GitHub releases, the value of `create_release` is ignored when publishing a Swift SDK through the action.

 #### Terraform Registry